zysuper/Thinkpad-X1-extreme-EFI/readme.md

 * card reader

 ## Installation Precautions
-* Installation must be started using config-install.plist, the installation uses fake-id 0x12345678
+* This EFI supports installation when using it, without the need for a separate config.plist.

 ## Waiting for the perfect part
 * ~~Touchpad multi-touch driver~~